Invasive, Non-Invasive Or Minimally Invasive? Know Your Options

 However, with remarkable technological developments, a third choice, the less invasive surgical option, has been made available through Minimally Invasive Surgery (MIS).
 Here, incisions are small and the procedure is performed by a specialist MIS surgeon.
 As a result, patients can expect to experience less post-operation pain and heal faster.

 MIS has transformed the surgical world, giving more benefits to patients.
-MIS is performed in General Surgery and across a broad spectrum of specialties such as Gynaecology, Orthopaedic and Urology.
+MIS is performed in General Surgery and across a broad spectrum of specialities such as Gynaecology, Orthopaedic and Urology.
 Instruments and methods are varied, but overall, their technological superiority ensures minimal damage to structures whilst striving to attain the same results as open surgeries.
 Among the commonly known MIS procedures are Laparoscopy in General Surgery and Arthroscopy in Orthopaedics.
 These are also referred to as Key Hole Surgery.

 During MIS, a miniature camera (endoscope, laparoscope or arthroscope) attached to a long thin tube, is inserted through one of the small incisions.
 The projected image on a monitor gives surgeons a magnified view of the surgical area.
-In the skilful hands of an MIS specialist, state-of-the art surgical tools are inserted into the body through small incisions of around 0.5–1.5cm and, with the aid of the camera, treatment can be carried out without causing extensive damage to the tissues.
+In the skilful hands of an MIS specialist, the state-of-the art surgical tools are inserted into the body through small incisions of around 0.5–1.5cm and, with the aid of the camera, treatment can be carried out without causing extensive damage to the tissues.

 Minimally Invasive Surgery (MIS) Service in GKL